irfansyafie96/ai-powered-tutoring-system/DEPLOYMENT.md

-# Deployment Guide for Ai-Powered Tutoring System on Render
+# Deployment Guide for Ai-Powered Tutoring System on Azure

 ## Prerequisites